KuramaBallsReturns/synapse-x-crack/README.md

 3. Open the folder you extracted.

-4. Click on readme.txt and follow the instructions
+4. after that open Synapse Launcher.exe file

-5. At last just open Synapse Launcher.exe and enjoy exploiting.
+5. and start exploiting. also please star the github project if you enjoy my crack.

 ## DISCLAIMER: